Winter tyres are made of a special rubber compound that offers maximum grip on the road during colder, wet and snowy weather.

 They’re the Goldilocks of tyres: neither too hard nor too soft.

-All-season tyres are made with a harder compound than summer tyres which means they cope better on the tarmac in warmer weather than winter tyres.
+All-season tyres are made with a harder compound than winter tyres that means they cope better on the tarmac in warmer weather than winter tyres.

 All-season tyres are also soft enough to endure colder weather.